nasifsafwan/House-Ledger/README.md

 1. Select the month from the dashboard.
 2. Enter the meal unit price in `Quick Settings`.
 3. Add utility and other bill items.
-4. Review the bill breakdown and collection summary.
+4. Review bill totals, member share, and collection summary.
 5. Update each member's rent for the selected month.
 6. Monitor who has paid and mark payment status.
 7. Create settlements when one member owes another.
 8. Record repayment entries or force-settle if needed.
+9. Set reminder day and enabled state for the mess.
+10. Inspect mess spending analytics by category and monthly trend.

 </details>